Learned Hallucination Detection in Black-Box LLMs using Token-level Entropy Production Rate: Theoretical Framework for Entropic Uncertainty

-Based on the per-token entropy estimate $\tilde{H}_K(q, t_{<j})$, we define the \enquote{Entropy Production Rate} (EPR) for a generated sequence $\mathcal{T}_q$ of length $L_q$ in response to query $q$.
+Based on the per-token entropy estimate $\tilde{H}_K(q, t_{<j})$, we define the Entropy Production Rate (EPR) for a generated sequence $\mathcal{T}$ of length $|\mathcal{T}|$ in response to query $q$.
 It is the average estimated entropy over the top $K$ accessible log-probabilities, across all tokens in the sequence:

-This EPR$_K(q)$ serves as a global measure of hesitation or uncertainty for the entire generated sequence, given the black-box constraints.
-Yet, we propose to improve its veracity alignment by statistical learning on annotated generations, as described below.
+This $\mathrm{EPR}_K$ may serve as a global measure of hesitation or uncertainty for the generated sequence, given the black-box constraints (see Fig.~\ref{fig:histogram}) In the following, we improve its alignment with ground-truth annotations via supervised learning.